 - All halls have lounge areas that are ideal for studying and easily accessible.
 Lounges are well lit and have couches and tables to work at.
 All residence students have access to all residence halls up until 11:00pm at night.

 - Simmons, Mesick, North, Arnold, and Smith halls have computer labs accessible to students in all of the halls.

 - Simmons students have access to Wheelock College's library (and all other COF libraries), which is easily accessible from the Residential campus.

 - Beatley Library, located on the academic campus has computers and several study spaces including group study rooms by online reservation.

-- Myers Café, Common Grounds Café, and Bartol Hall are frequently used as study spaces by Simmons students.
+- Meyers Café, Common Grounds Café, and Bartol Hall are frequently used as study spaces by Simmons students.